 There are many ways to create meaningful choices.
-For me, it all comes down to giving the player options to explore.
+For me, it all boils down to giving the player options to explore.
 In a puzzle environment, I want to get the player thinking, "Maybe I can do this.
 Maybe I can do that."

 2.1) Creativity and discovery

 Creating meaningful choices in puzzle design comes down to making the puzzles focus on the player's creativity and discovery.

 In The True Slime King, many of the levels are about solving complex puzzles (making the player simply figure out how to reaching the end of the level).
 These puzzle-focused levels are inherently about the player's exploration of possibilities.